petershin/liferay-learn/docs/dxp/latest/en/system-administration/using-glowroot-with-liferay.md

 {bdg-secondary}Liferay DXP 2023.Q4+/Portal 7.4 GA100+

-[Glowroot](https://glowroot.org/), the open source Java application performance monitoring tool, is bundled together with Liferay.
-The tool displays helpful statistics about your system (e.g. server requests errors, etc.) with minimal overhead.
+[Glowroot](https://glowroot.org/), the open source Java application monitoring tool, is bundled together with Liferay.
+The tool displays helpful statistics about your system (e.g. server requests, errors, etc.) with minimal overhead.
+Use Glowroot to troubleshoot issues and anaylze performance issues.

 ## Enabling Glowroot